 ...

-Alternatively, to change its power state without a wakeup schedule, the PCP shall inform all associated STAs by completing a successful frame exchange (as described in Annex G) that is initiated by the PCP and that includes a Management frame, Extension frame or Data frame, and also an Ack or a BlockAck frame from the associated STA.
+Alternatively, to change its power state without a wakeup schedule, the PCP shall inform all associated STAs by completing a successful frame exchange that is initiated by the PCP and that includes a Management frame, Extension frame or Data frame, and also an Ack or a BlockAck frame from the associated STA.
 The Power Management subfield(s) in the Frame Control field of the frame(s) sent by the PCP in this exchange that contain a BU or are QoS Null frame indicate the power state that the PCP shall adopt upon successful completion of the entire frame exchange.
 The PCP shall not change its power state using a frame exchange that does not receive an Ack or BlockAck frame from the associated STA, or using a BlockAckReq frame.

 11.2.6.4 ATIM frame usage for power management of non-AP STAs

-A non-PCP and non-AP STA that has used unscheduled power save to enter doze state may offer an RDG to its AP or PC if the following conditions apply:

-— the AP or PCP has transmitted a Capabilty Information field in which the Triggered Unscheduled PS field is equal to 1

-— the non-AP and non-PCP has transmitted a Capability Information field in which the Reverse Direction subfield is equal to 1

-The AP or the PCP may use the offered RDG to transmit one or more BUs to the non-PCP and non-AP STA using the reverse direction protocol defined in 10.28 (Reverse direction protocol).

-The non-PCP and non-AP STA should continue to offer an RDG to the AP or to the PCP within the current TXOP while the Buffered AC subfield of the QoS Control field in frames transmitted by the AP or by the PCP indicates that one or more BUs are buffered for the AC for which the TXOP was gained.

 ...